DeminYu98/DeminYu98/README.md

 ### 👋 Hi, I’m @DeminYu98 ###
-a student🎒 at HIT and AI rookie👨‍💻.
+a student🎒 and AI rookie👨‍💻 at HIT.

 Here are little things about me:
 - ⌨️ Coder, NLPer, Knowledge explorer.